GaetanLepage/phd-manuscript/sections/2_simulator/2_background/2_simulation_methods/0_index.typ

 Botteldooren @botteldooren_acoustical_1994 has proposed using the #acr("FDTD") method to obtain a practical solution to the acoustic wave equation.
 In general, methods from this family discretize space and time to apply numerical integration techniques.
 Kirkup @kirkup_boundary_2007 proposed an in-depth investigation of applying the #acr("BEM") to acoustics.
-It allows solving the Helmholtz equation by reformulating it into a boundary integral equation.
+It enables the solution of the Helmholtz equation by reformulating it as a boundary integral equation.
 The #acr("BEM") method is less computationally expensive than the volume-based formulation.
 Additionally, Thompson @thompson_review_2006 provides an overview of other #acrpl("FEM") for solving the Helmholtz equation.